cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/README.md

 ## Exercises
 ### [Exercise: "Setup Bulletinboard-Ads Database"](exercise_01_ads_db.md)
-- Create all required entities for statefulset ads DB: configmap-init, configmap, secret and service
+- Database will run as a statefulset: Create prerequisites and configuration entities: configmap-init, init-secret, secret and service
 - Create a statefulset for the ads DB, based on above entities.